ThinkDataEd/student/docs/unit1/lesson6.md

     questions are appropriate.

 ###**Lesson:**
-1. Inform students that today’s lesson will focus on the Data Collection component of the Data Cycle.
+1. Today’s lesson will focus on the Data Collection component of the Data Cycle.

-2. To motivate this, the students will watch a short video of an episode of Jamie Oliver’s show titled *Food Revolution* found at: [https://youtu.be/I0vYwqkoktM](https://youtu.be/I0vYwqkoktM "https://youtu.be/I0vYwqkoktM").
+2. You will watch a short video of an episode of Jamie Oliver’s show titled *Food Revolution* found at: [https://youtu.be/I0vYwqkoktM](https://youtu.be/I0vYwqkoktM "https://youtu.be/I0vYwqkoktM").
 This particular video was recorded at a
 Los Angeles high school.

-    100. As the students watch the video, they should use their DS journals to write down their comments and/or reactions to what they see and hear and be ready to share out.
+    100. As you watch the video, you should use your Data Science journal to write down your comments and/or reactions to what you see and hear.

     100. After sharing out some of their responses, have the students respond to the following question in their DS journals: **Why should I care about what I eat?**